How to improve your mental health at work: a guide for employees

 Make time for physical activity

-Physical activity can have a big impact on your emotional wellbeing by boosting energy levels and mood, relieving stress, increasing self-esteem and improving memory and sleep.
+Regular movement, staying hydrated and getting enough sleep can all have a big impact on how you feel mentally.
+Even short walks during the day or stretching at your desk can help reduce stress and improve focus.
 If you don’t normally do much exercise, start slowly and build up.
 Even a short brisk walk can make a difference.

 Set yourself an achievable goal and keep track of your progress over time.
 Ideally you want to aim for 150 minutes of moderate physical activity (such as brisk walking, cycling or dancing) or 75 minutes of vigorous physical exercise (such as running or swimming) each week.
 There are lots of apps, such as Couch to 5K or Strava, that can help as well as workout videos available for free online, including these 10-minute workouts from the NHS.
 Get on your exercise bike if you have one or try active office furniture to keep you on the go even while you work.
 Remember that it’s not a competition, the only person you’re trying to better is yourself.
 The Mental Health Foundation has lots more information on how to look after your mental health using exercise and you can find tips on how to get started at Sport England: Join the Movement.